About Me: Professionally Speaking

 Additionally, I completed a self-designed, quantitative PhD in Education at Walden University.
 My writing interests center around educating children of poverty and my dissertation focused on the effects of emotions on academic outcomes, in particular, science, technology, engineering and math (STEM) learning outcomes for African Americans (AA).
 This topic was near and dear to my heart due to the fact that there was a 27% achievement gap in the United States between AA and European Americans (Whites) with respect to science academic achievement at the time of my research in 2012.

 I have had over 25 years of professional educational experience in the USA.
 Some of my roles during this time included Science Teacher (inner cities and rural areas of Florida and Georgia), College Instructor (rural Georgia), Department Chair (inner city of Florida), Academic Coach (inner city of Georgia), Instructional Coordinator (inner city of Florida), College Program Coordinator (rural Georgia), and District Secondary Science Specialist (suburban Utah).

-Currently, I combine all of my career and academic expertise as a Social Emotional Learning (SEL) Coach.
-As such, I help others to integrate SEL into their everyday efforts.
+Currently, I combine all of my career and academic expertise as a Social Change Advocate.
+As such, I help others to integrate achievement research into their everyday efforts.
 Moreover, I consider myself to be a “Merchant of Hope” (to use a term penned by Dr. Crystal Kuykendall in her book "From Rage to Hope").

 Additionally, I am a passionate long distance runner since 1989.
 For more on me as a runner ...